secretstartups/handbook/values/index.html.md

 **Scenario 1**: *For certain business decisions or projects, GitLab team members may have a lot of opinions and interest, and they want to provide their feedback and comments.
 On the other hand,  it might be challenging for the project owner to digest and respond to all these inputs.
 What should you do in this scenario?*

-First of all, everyone can contribute at GitLab.
-We encourage team members to share their feedback and leave their comments on issues.
-Leaving feedback and comments show team members care about this topic and they care about GitLab as a company.
-Their perspectives may also help uncover potential risks and problems in the project.
+Everyone can contribute at GitLab.
+We encourage team members to share feedback and leave comments on issues.
+Leaving feedback and comments shows that team members care about a topic and about GitLab as a company.
+These perspectives may also uncover potential risks and problems in the project.

 There shouldn't be a [“Don’t they have their job to do”](https://www.youtube.com/watch?v=U9de50APPAg) type of response.
 Furthermore, we shouldn’t judge team members who are perceived as being the “squeaky wheel”.
 At GitLab, we [Measure Results Not Hours](https://about.gitlab.com/handbook/values/#measure-results-not-hours).
 As long as the team members are producing their required results, it is their freedom to decide how to spend their time.